jsolorzano734/backgroundRemoveProgram/README.md

 		- Path 2.
 Is the path to Folder 2.
 Exmaple: "/User/name/out/"
 			- Copy and paste the paths to their respective place in RemoveBackground.jsx

+ 	- Second:
+ 		- Define the image quality for saving as JPG.
+ 		- Define the DPI quality for saving.
- 	- Second, make sure you define the R, G, and B values for the new background color.
+ 		- Define the R, G, and B values for the new background color.
  	- Finally, save the changes.

 * Open Photoshop.